Deposit Return Scheme (DRS): What UK Businesses Need to Know

 • Receive the deposit back

 Returns are expected to happen either by taking containers back to a participating retailer, or by using a reverse vending machine (where available).
 The idea is to make bottles and cans far more likely to be returned for recycling, rather than binned or littered.
+While final details can vary by nation, the UK Deposit Return Scheme is expected to cover drinks containers in the 150ml to 3L range, made from PET plastic, steel and aluminium.

 How DRS Could Affect Your Business